rehanvipin/work/content/angular/services.md

 object just for a component by setting the providers property in the component metadata.

 Read more about [dependency injection here](./di).

+TODO: Read this to learn how they are used: https://angular.io/guide/providers.